 Also, if you decide to keep the house and already own your own home, you’ll have to nominate one of the two as a second home and make your local tax office aware as you can only receive relief from capital gains tax on the home that you consider to be your main one.

 If you decide you want to sell the house, then you will need all the necessary paperwork to do so and will still need to have the property valuated by a surveyor.
 You will receive the money once the property is sold, minus any outstanding debt and unpaid bills.
+You can read a good article on selling an inherited property in Southern California, for you to know more about how to sell your property.

 If you want to keep the property but can’t afford to run two homes, consider becoming a landlord and letting out the property.
 This way you will have full ownership but will receive monthly rent to help offset the costs of owning two properties.